stefanspringer1/BuildingSwiftOnWindows/README.md

 git clone https://github.com/stefanspringer1/SwiftDependencies.git Library
 ```

-**Important:** Do not forget the `Library` in the above command to checkout with that diretory name.
+**Important:** Do not forget the `Library` in the above command to checkout with that directory name.

 **Check:** See if the above directory structure matches.